SebastianScherer88/doom-python/README.md

 By default, the player turns (i.e. changes orientation) using the mouse.
 If configured (see below sections), you can instead use the `LEFT` and `RIGHT` arrow keys.

+## Shooting

+By default, the player shoots using the left mouse button.
+If configured (see below sections), you can instead use the `SPACEBAR`.

 # Running the game

 The following command line args are available to configure the game mode: